espruino/EspruinoDocs/tutorials/Pocket Walking GPS.md

 <span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Pocket+Walking+GPS.
 Links, lists, videos, search, and other features will not work correctly when viewed on GitHub** :warning:</span>

 * KEYWORDS: GPS,LCD
-* USES: GPS,PCD8544,Espruino Board
+* USES: GPS,PCD8544,Espruino Board,Graphics

 Introduction
 -----------

 In the UK, all the walking maps are specially aligned with [OS Grid References](http://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid), so given one number you can look up exactly where you are.

 This is extremely useful, and in fact most GPS's have the functionality built in.
 However often it requires a lot of messing around with buttons to get to the right menu.
 What if you wanted a simple, small device that did just one thing: displaying OS coordinates of your location in large, easily readable text?